 “What about Authorities?
 Is there significant activity from them around here?”
 Hemi asked.

 “Mostly they leave us alone.
-As I say, this is one of the only places you can move goods for cash in this part of the drink, so we end up being a small but critical operation.
+As I say, this is one of the only places you can move goods for cash in this part of the drink, so we ended up a small but critical operation.
 The Authorities on one side want their people to be able to trade goods, and the Authorities on the other side want that too—even if they would never admit it, and endlessly skirmish over where exactly the fucking line lies.
 It’s a good, quiet operation here, far from the fucking noise and crush of all the meaningless action and events that seem so important to those folks trying to carve up pieces of the surface to control.
 It’s pleasantly remote here, it is.
-While it fucking lasts anyway.”
+While it fucking lasts, anyway.”

 “Sounds like a nice place to retire,” said Shakes.
 “No sun, no wind, nothing to keep you from happily living out your days in a dank grimy hole.”

-“Anyway…” Percy interrupted, “thanks for the orientation.
+“Anyway . . .”
+Percy interrupted, “thanks for the orientation.
 Hemi can you get that list of contacts for repairs and refueling?
 Shakes, you probably want to go with him and make sure you get the Gnat fueled back up?”

 Shakes nodded.

 With a list of contacts from the deck boss and a few more passing words of thanks, they cleared out.
-Hemi and Shakes returned down the docking bay in the direction they had initially come from to start talking to vendors about refueling and repairs.
+Hemi and Shakes returned down the docking bay to start talking to vendors about refueling and repairs.
 Percy went the other way, up off the docking bay.

 The welded steel plating of the docking bay tube extended ten meters or so beyond the dock office and marked the end of the docking bay, where it was set into the sea mount.
 Just beyond the dock office the tube angled upwards, and Percy had to walk up a steep ramp.
-Then the tube narrowed to five or six meters wide, and passed through a thick bulkhead with a large watertight door that could be closed by massive hydraulics.
+Then the tube narrowed to five or six meters and passed through a thick bulkhead with a large watertight door that could be closed by massive hydraulics.
 Most unpressurized underwater docks had some kind of system like this.
 Small leaks on the docks could be repaired while pumps moved the water out.
-But if something major happened—say a docked submarine ripped away leaving a giant hole in the dock—this door could be closed, divers would go in and make repairs, and they could then blow the water out of the dock with a high pressure air system.
+But if something major happened—say, a docked submarine ripping away, leaving a giant hole in the dock—this door could be closed, divers could go in and make repairs, and they could then blow the water out of the dock with a high pressure air system.
 Of course, that would not save anyone trapped on the other side of the door when it closed, or keep any open cargo holds in docked subs from flooding.
-These underwater docks were in fact incredibly dangerous, and the stories of failures—more of them than anyone would care to admit—were the stuff of submariner’s nightmares.
+These underwater docks were in fact incredibly dangerous, and the stories of failures—more numerous than anyone would care to admit—were the stuff of submariners’ nightmares.
 The repressed fear of a dock failure was an odd sense for a seagoing person like Captain Percy, since traditionally ports were associated with safety for ships.